-Non-Executive Directors of the Company are entitled to remuneration by way of commission for each financial year, up to a maximum of ₹3,90,000/-individually, as approved by the Shareholders.
-Payment of commission is determined inter alia, on the basis of the Company's performance and regulatory provisions.
+Non-Executive Directors of the Company are entitled to remuneration by way of commission for each financial year, up to a maximum of ₹3,90,000/- individually, as approved by the Shareholders in the AGM held on July 27, 2016.
+Payment of commission is determined interalia, on the basis of the Company's performance and regulatory provisions.